tannerdolby/stringtable-web/README.md

 1. Node.js (https://nodejs.org/en/)
 2. ESLint (https://eslint.org/)

-What things you need to install the software and how to install them
+To run this project you will need Node.js installed (use link above) then we can use `npm` to globally install ESLint.

+* With Node and Node.js installed:
 ```
-Give examples
+npm install eslint -g
 ```

 ### Installing